What Is a Dummy Ticket? The Complete Guide for Travelers in 2026

 How to Use a Dummy Ticket for a Visa Application

 Getting the dummy ticket is only half the job.
 Using it correctly within your application is what actually matters.
 Here's the process that gives you the strongest chance of a smooth approval.
+Find your nearest embassy or consulate using MyJet24's Embassy Finder with addresses, phone numbers, and appointment links.

 1. Get your visa appointment date first.
 Don't order your dummy ticket until you know when your appointment or submission date is.
 The ticket has limited validity, and you want it to be active when the embassy reviews your file.
 For VFS or BLS appointments, this means ordering two to three days before your scheduled date.
 For online submissions, order the day you plan to submit.